sukritishuk/ML_ZoomCamp_Article/README.md

 ![image](https://user-images.githubusercontent.com/50409210/151700801-3c67db0b-a6d2-489e-a97d-bdb34c41e778.png)

+### Differencing the time series:

- * **Differencing the time series** - Another widely used method to make a time series stationary is Differencing.
+Another widely used method to make a time series stationary is Differencing.
 This method removes the underlying seasonal or cyclical patterns in the time series thereby removing the series' dependence on time also-called temporal dependence.

    Following are some key concepts regarding Differencing:-